 Self-Doubt is Powerful

 It’s really a shame we do this to ourselves.
-I, too, have fell victim to self-doubt many times.
+I, too, have fallen victim to self-doubt many times.
 But, to keep going, I had a special motivator….

 Fire in the Belly